-- Policy: a course or principle of action adopted or proposed by a government, party, business, or individual; definite course or method of action selected from among alternatives and in light of given conditions to guide and determine present and future decisions - Requirement: a thing that is needed or wanted; something that is essential or that must be done - Choice: an act of selecting or making a decision when faced with two or more possibilities; the act of choosing : the act of picking or deciding between two or more possibilities - Option: a thing that is or may be chosen; the opportunity or ability to choose something or to choose between two or more things
+- Policy: a course or principle of action adopted or proposed by a government, party, business, or individual; definite course or method of action selected from among alternatives and in light of given conditions to guide and determine present and future decisions - Requirement: a thing that is needed or wanted; something that is essential or that must be done - Choice: an act of selecting or making a decision when faced with two or more possibilities; the act of choosing: the act of picking or deciding between two or more possibilities - Option: a thing that is or may be chosen; the opportunity or ability to choose something or to choose between two or more things

-6. Conceptual Model Articulated by Business Report Semantics and Mechanics Theory
+6. Conceptual Model Articulated by Logical Theory

-The next section summarizes many of the axioms, theorems, and ethics in a narrative that summarizes the Business Report Semantics and Mechanics Theory in a more readable form using basic examples.
-This section provides a narrative which helps business professionals and information technology professionals understand the conceptual model and logic of a business report.
+The next section summarizes many of the axioms, theorems, and ethics in a narrative that summarizes the logical theory in a more readable form using basic examples.
+This section provides a narrative which helps business professionals and information technology professionals understand and discuss the conceptual model and logic of a business report.
 This narrative is intended to be as terse and precise as possible.